MiguelTEARCI/Falstad-Logic/README.md

-This logic exercise was done with the help of two collegues Gustavo and Carlos :)
+This logic exercise was done with the help of two colleagues Gustavo and Carlos :)